adhywiranata/fg-formgenerator/README.md

 FG FormGenerator is a simple, yet powerful HTML Form Generator.
 Easier to build than your HTML form boilerplates, and more flexible than pure JS plugins.
 This plugin requires Jquery.js and Underscore.js.

-Current Version: 1.2
+Current Version: 1.3

 What's Updated:
+2 New Input Types:
+- data-type="file"
+- data-type="image"

+Version 1.2:
 - data-get-ajax="ajax_url" to replace data-current.

 Version 1.1:
 - Scrollable Auto-Complete List